 Now, Frodo has literally been to Hell and back.
 He is changed forever as are all characters who come under the Ring’s power.
 Boromir died because of it, as did Isildur before him.
 Frodo, as we later see later ascends to Arhat, Foe Destroyer, and so his brush with the Ring doesn’t overtake him completely.
 Additionally, Frodo has a loyal comrade with him and this relationship soon proves essential for completion of their task.
 Sam is able to save Frodo from falling into the mountains bowels, but not by simply grabbing him and pulling him up, as even this remains a joint effort.
 However, even this doesn’t prove enough for a happy ending.
 There truly are no freebies here.
 This story doesn’t simply cut to a comfortable end.
-The painstaking escape from erupting Mount Doom is shown in its entirety.
-The film even cuts to black several times during this drawn out sequence as if appearing to prepare to fade in on a feel good ending, but no, it keeps going until finally, other comrades extract the two Hobbit heroes from Mordor.
+The painstaking escape from the erupting Mount Doom is shown in its entirety.
+The film even cuts to black several times during this drawn out sequence as if appearing to prepare to fade in on a feel good ending.
+No, it keeps going until finally, other comrades extract the two Hobbit heroes from Mordor.
 There is no luck, just effective teamwork and camaraderie.
 This ending is practically a satire of the mainstream film endings previously mentioned, as well as a ridicule of the entire Lone Wolf Archetype.